icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/protocol-frames.md

     MaxBidirectionalStreams = 0
     MaxUnidirectionalStreams = 1
     IdleTimeout = 2
-    PacketMaxSize = 3
+    InitialStreamWindowSize = 3
-    InitialStreamWindowSize = 4
+    MaxStreamFrameSize = 4
 }

 typealias ParameterFields = dictionary<ParameterKey, sequence<uint8>>
 ```

-When the server receives the Initialize frame, it reads the Slic
-version.
-If supported, it reads the InitializeBody frame and sends back an InitializeAck frame.
-If not supported,
-it skips the frame body and sends back a Version frame.

 The parameters are used to configure the connection.

+When the server receives the Initialize frame, it reads the Slic version.
+If supported, it reads the Initialize frame
+body.
+Otherwise, it skips its reading.

 {% callout %}